Darién Gap: Pre-Columbian history

-Scholars such as Max Uhle, William Henry Holmes, Carl Vilhelm Hartman, and George Grant MacCurdy undertook studies of archaeological sites and collections, which were augmented by further research by Samuel Kirkland Lothrop, John Alden Mason, Doris Zemurray Stone, William Duncan Strong, Gordon Willey, and others.
-There are a large number of sites with impressive platform mounds, plazas, paved roads, stone sculptures, and artifacts made from jade, gold, and ceramic materials.
+There are a large number of sites in the Darién Gap with impressive platform mounds, plazas, paved roads, stone sculptures, and artifacts made from jade, gold, and ceramic materials.

-The Guna people lived in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish conquest, and they subsequently began to move westward due to a conflict with the Spanish and other indigenous groups.
+The Guna people lived in what is now Northern Colombia and the Darién Province of Panama at the time of the Spanish conquest, and they subsequently began to move westward due to a conflict with the Spanish and other Indigenous groups.
 Centuries before the conquest, the Gunas arrived in South America as part of a Chibchan migration that moved east from Central America.
 At the time of the Spanish invasion, they were living in the region of Uraba, near the borders of what are now Antioquia and Caldas.
 The Guna themselves attribute their several migrations to conflicts with other chiefdoms, and their migration to nearby islands in particular to escape malarial mosquito populations on the mainland.